jharwell/sierra/docs/src/user-guide/project-structure.rst

    projects.
 See :ref:`tutorials/plugins/devguide/cmdline`.

 ``config/main.yaml``
-   Core SIERRA configuration: the ``run_metrics_leaf`` key (the subdirectory within each run's working directory where output files appear), optional library name for ARGoS, and the path to a performance configuration file.
+   Core SIERRA configuration: the ``output_leaf`` key (the subdirectory within each run's working directory where output files appear), optional library name for project code.
 Required.
 See :ref:`tutorials/project/config`.

 ``config/controllers.yaml``
    Declares which controllers the project defines, what template changes each